Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Experimental Details: Baselines

-For this setup, we initialize the framework with a pretrained ResNet-18 model and employ the Adam optimizer across all experiments.
-For the CLEVR datasets, we utilize a batch size of 128 and train for 30 epochs with a learning rate of $10^{-4}$ and weight decay of $10^{-4}$.
-The model is trained using 20 different random seeds, with early stopping based on the validation loss.
+We initialize the framework with a pretrained ResNet-18 model and employ the Adam optimizer across all experiments.
+On the CLEVR datasets, the model is trained with a batch size of 128 for 30 epochs using a learning rate of $10^{-4}$ and weight decay of $10^{-4}$, repeated across 20 random seeds with early stopping based on validation loss.

-For CIFAR-100, we train the ResNet-18 model for 300 epochs using a learning rate of $10^{-4}$ and weight decay of $10^{-4}$, with a batch size of 128.
-The model is trained across 10 random seeds using early stopping based on validation loss.
+On CIFAR-100, we use a ResNet-50 trained for 100 epochs with a learning rate of $10^{-4}$, weight decay of $10^{-5}$, and a batch size of 128, averaged over 10 random seeds with early stopping.
+The ResNet-50 baseline on ImageNet is evaluated directly using pretrained PyTorch \citep{paszke2019pytorch} weights without further finetuning.
+For COCOLogic, a ResNet-50 is trained for 300 epochs with a batch size of 256, learning rate of $10^{-4}$, and weight decay of $10^{-2}$, again averaged over 10 random seeds with early stopping.

-For ImageNet, the same setup is applied with a lower learning rate of $10^{-5}$, while keeping the batch size, weight decay, and early stopping criterion unchanged.
-Both datasets use the standard pixel-level inputs and all trained checkpoints are reused to initialize subsequent Pixel-MAC experiments.
+In the Pixel-MAC setup, a separate ResNet-18 is trained under the same configuration as above but with a reduced learning rate of $10^{-5}$, while keeping the batch size, weight decay, and early stopping criterion unchanged.
+All Pixel-MAC results are obtained from these ResNet-18 checkpoints.